andresmolivares/ForaFinServices/README.md

 ## Improvements

-**WarmUp Options** - Added warm up settings to preload company info data to cache as part of the API pipeline startup.
-This automation will add time to the API start up, but will make the API ready for requests when loaded.
+**Cache Refresh Options** - Added cache refresh settings to periodically load company info data to cache as part of the API pipeline startup.
+This automation will add load time to the API start up, but will the data updated for API requests.
 The PUT can still update the cache manually if necessary.
-We can add other preloading behaviors in the WarmUpService implementation.

 ## Future Updates